Death of Linda Norgrove: Early life, education and work

 Norgrove was born in Altnaharra, Scotland, in 1974 to John and Lorna Norgrove.
 She grew up on a croft on the Isle of Lewis in the Western Isles, attending a primary school in Uig.
 She later attended the Nicolson Institute in Stornoway.
-Norgrove attended the University of Aberdeen, receiving a first-class honours degree in tropical environmental science; her coursework included postgraduate research at the University of Chiapas in Mexico and a year of study at the University of Oregon (1993–94).
+Norgrove went to the University of Aberdeen, taking a first in tropical environmental science; her coursework included postgraduate research at the University of Chiapas in Mexico and a year of study at the University of Oregon (1993–94).
 She attended the University of London, receiving a MA with distinction in rural resources and environmental policy in 1997.

 In 2002, Norgrove received a PhD from the University of Manchester in development policy and management.
 From 2002 to 2005, she worked for the World Wide Fund in Peru, supporting (and later supervising) the WWF's Forest Programme in the Peruvian Andes.
 At the time of her death, in addition to her aid work, Norgrove was working towards an MBA from the University of Warwick through distance learning.
 She worked in Afghanistan for the United Nations from 2005 to 2008, and as regional director of an international development company based in Jalalabad beginning in February 2010.
 She also worked in Laos as an environmental specialist for the UN in 2008–09, Mexico and Uganda where Norgrove researched the effects of national park management on the indigenous population near Mount Elgon National Park.